Last updated on December 1st, 2020 at 01:14 pm

 You’ll find hot spice mixes, dried fruit, and tender pearl chicken in basmati rice.
 Nairobi has an abundance of Indian and Swahili restaurants offering this dish.

 2.)
-Chapati a Kenyan Food
+Chapati a Kenyan Food.

 Sometimes is taken as breakfast, it is very delicious when taken with African Tea in the morning for breakfast.
-I can say, no doubt Kenyan chapatis are one of the best.
+I can say, no doubt Kenyan chapatis are the best.

-16.)
-Madondo, Kenyan Food
+1.)
+Madondo, Kenyan Food.

 They are popular among youths who are hustling in the city.
-One of the most affordable local foods you will come around, a Plate full of Madondo accompanied by Ugali or Chapati goes for less than a $1.
+One of the most affordable local foods you will come across in Nairobi.
+A plate full of Madondo accompanied by Ugali or Chapati is as low as $1.